 \section{Simulation Study}

 We conduct simulation studies to assess the performance of DEFUSE, in comparison with a broad range of existing methods.
 Table~\ref{tab:simu:setting} summarizes all simulation settings including various data generation and missing mechanisms.
-Specifically, we distinguish between the MCAR and MAR mechanisms and consider both the binary and continuous response scenarios.
-We also include the single BM ($R=1$) and multiple BM ($R>1$) settings, and study the impact of dimensionality and nonlinear effects in the models for the missing covariates and the outcome.
-Detailed data-generating processes are provided in Supplementary Material.
+Specifically, we distinguish between the MCAR and CAM mechanisms and consider both the binary and continuous response scenarios.
+We also include the single BM ($R=1$) and multiple BM ($R>1$) settings, and study the impact of distributional shifts between the data sources.
+Detailed data-generating processes are provided in the Supplementary Material.